| Steve Edwards' website |

 |

-Gaelic Irish is a required subject in public schools, and so there is a rudimentary level of knowledge within the culture.
-There are Irish-language radio programs and a television station that shows good Irish-language documentaries that are subtititled in English.
-The newspapers have a tendency to feature at least one article written in the old language.
+Irish is a required subject in public schools so there is a rudimentary level of knowledge within the culture.
+There are Irish-language radio programs and a television station that shows good Irish-language documentaries.
+The Irish is subtititled with English but the English is not subtitled with Irish.